Health Care Access

 Uninsured Rate for Nonelderly Adult Residents by Race/Ethnicity

-Most people who remain uninsured are nonelderly adults age 19-64.
-In 2019, the uninsured rate among nonelderly adults was 28.4% across the three-county area.
+Most people who remain uninsured are non-elderly adults aged 19-64.
+In 2023, the uninsured rate among non-elderly adults was 24% across the three-county area.

 Primary care physician availability in the Houston region has improved slightly over the last decade

 What factors affect access to health care?
 Sufficient availability of primary care physicians is crucial for preventative and primary care.
-Primary care physicians serve as the first point of contact with the health care system for many patients, thus they are more likely to be the first to screen major health-related conditions, detect early signs of disease and address health concerns at an early stage.
-Adults in the U.S. who have a primary care provider are more likely to report significantly better health care access and experience.5 They also have 19% lower odds of premature death than those who only see specialists for care.
+Primary care physicians (PCPs) serve as the first point of contact with the health care system for many patients; thus, they are more likely to be the first to screen major health-related conditions, detect early signs of disease, and address health concerns at an early stage.
+Adults in the U.S. who have a primary care provider are more likely to report significantly better health care access and experience,4 and increasing the rate of PCPs in a region can increase life expectancy and reduce cardiovascular diseases and cancer.
+People with PCPs also have 19% lower odds of premature death than those who only see specialists for care.

 Additionally, primary care also reduces overall costs.
-People with access to primary care providers are less likely to use an emergency room for care.
-It is estimated that the U.S. could potentially save $67 billion a year if everyone saw a primary care provider first rather than a specialist.6 Access to providers can be measured by the ratio of the total population to the number of primary care physicians.
-It represents the number of residents potentially served by a registered primary care physician in a county.
+People with access to PCPs are less likely to use an emergency room for care.
+It is estimated that the U.S. could potentially save $67 billion a year if everyone saw a PCP first rather than a specialist.5 Access to providers can be measured by the ratio of the total population to the number of primary care physicians.
+This represents the number of residents potentially served by a registered primary care physician within a specific geography.

-Although availability to primary care providers has improved slightly in Texas, the gap between the state average (1,642:1) and the national average (1,319:1) persists.
-In the three-county area, there were 3,779 registered primary care physicians in 2018.
-On average, for every 1,622 residents, there was one physician.
-The ratio of population to primary care physicians ranges from 1,709:1 in Harris County to 1,164:1 in Fort Bend County, indicating residents in Fort Bend County have more access to primary care providers than the other two counties.
-In the past seven years, access to primary care physicians has been improved steadily in Fort Bend County, passing both the state and national average.
-Montgomery County’s ratio, however, increased to 1,674:1 in 2019 from 1,640:1 in 2010.
+Although availability to primary care providers (PCPs) has improved slightly in Texas, the gap between the state rate (1,660:1) and the national rate (1,330:1) persists.
+In Houston’s three-county area, there were 3,891 registered primary care physicians in 2021.
+On average, for every 1,603 residents, there was one physician.
+The ratio of residents to PCPs ranges from 1,717:1 in Harris County to 1,181:1 in Fort Bend County, indicating residents in Fort Bend County generally have more access to PCPs than the other two counties.
+Access to primary care physicians in Fort Bend County has improved steadily since 2010, passing both the state and national rates.
+Montgomery County’s residents-to-PCP ratio decreased from 1,680:1 in 2020 to 1,583:1 in 2022.

 Read about challenges and availability of mental health care in the Houston area.

-Reducing preventable hospitalizations is critical for increasing quality of care and controlling costs.
+Reducing preventable hospitalizations is critical for increasing quality of care and controlling health care costs.
 Medical conditions such as asthma and diabetes are considered ambulatory care sensitive conditions (ACSC).
 Generally, these conditions can be treated in outpatient settings by primary or preventative health care providers, which reduces the need for emergency room visits or inpatient hospitalization.
-Nationally, about 12.9% of inpatient hospital stays in 2017 were potentially preventable.

-In 2020, there were about 38,000 ACSC hospital stays and 756,000 Medicare enrollees in the three-county area, making its preventable hospitalization rate around 5,000 per 100,000 enrollees, higher than the national average.
-The rate for Montgomery County is the highest among the three counties and also higher than the state rate.
-However, the incidence rate of these stays has declined in each county in the region, in Texas overall and nationally between 2016 and 2018 — 12% in Fort Bend, 7% in Harris, 6% in Montgomery, 3% in Texas and 6% in the U.S. overall.
+In 2022, the preventable hospitalization rate in Montgomery County was the highest among the three counties and higher than the state.
+However, the incidence rate of these stays has declined in each Houston-area county, Texas overall, and nationally since 2016, with declines of41% in Fort Bend, 38% in Harris, 36% in Montgomery, 40% in Texas, and 41% in the U.S. overall.

-Preventable hospitalization rates also vary by racial/ethnic groups.
-Black residents have a much higher rate compared to Hispanic and white residents.
-The number of hospital stays for ACSC among Black adults in Montgomery County was 8,333 per 100,000 Medicare enrollees in 2018, almost double Texas’s average rate for all racial and ethnic groups (4,793).
+Preventable hospitalization rates also vary by racial/ethnic groups, with Black residents having a much higher rate compared to Hispanic and white residents.

 This is not a new trend.
-Since 1998, racial and ethnic disparities in hospitalizations from chronic ACSCs have increased, resulting in over 430,000 excess hospitalizations among non-Hispanic Blacks compared to non-Hispanic whites.7 According to one study, Black adults had significantly higher rates of ACSC hospitalizations than white adults, even after controlling for demographic, socioeconomic, and geographic factors.8 There is no biological reason for race or ethnicity to predict preventable hospitalizations.
-Reasons for these persistent disparities include, but are not limited to, health care providers’ attitudes and implicit biases, disease stereotyping and clinical nomenclature, and clinical algorithms, tools, and treatment guidelines.
+Since 1998, racial and ethnic disparities in hospitalizations from chronic ACSCs have increased, resulting in over 430,000 excess hospitalizations among non-Hispanic Blacks compared to non-Hispanic whites.6 According to one study, Black adults had significantly higher rates of ACSC hospitalizations than white adults, even after controlling for demographic, socioeconomic, and geographic factors.7 There is no biological reason for race or ethnicity to predict preventable hospitalizations.
+Reasons for these persistent disparities include, but are not limited to, health care providers’ attitudes and internalized biases, disease stereotyping and clinical nomenclature, and clinical algorithms, tools, and treatment guidelines.

 More Helpful Articles by Understanding Houston: